gabe0000/susnet/BuildFiles/UpdatePlaybook.md

 - Prefer read-only inspection commands unless explicitly approved to modify or restart services.
 - Keep changes scoped to the files discussed in the session; do not roam.
 - Document assumptions; ask before making irreversible changes.
+- Public pushes are **documentation only**: no code, no logs, no credentials, no binaries, no venv/caches.
+Double-check staged files before pushing.